DalBrar/SENG401-TV-Tracker/lab01/questions/lab01_client_side_programming-peter.md

       - `<input type="radio">`
     - Submit Input
       - `<input type="submit">`
+    - Select Input
+      - `<input type="select">`
+    - Button Input
+      - `<input type="button">`
+    - Password Input
+      - `<input type="password">`
+    - Checkbox Input
+      - `<input type="checkbox">`
+    - Reset Input
+      - `<input type="reset">`
 14. What is the difference between "GET" and "POST" in HTML forms?
 Which one is more suitable for sending sensitive data?
     - `GET` is used by default when submitting form data.
 The form data of a GET request will be visible in the address field.
+The address field has a character limit so long requests will result in lost data.
     - `POST` is used when submitting personal or sensitive information.
 The form data is not visible in the address field.
+No size limitations and can be used to transfer large amounts of data.

 ### Questions 2